 Complex Numbers and Matrices

 For advanced users, especially in engineering and physics, some sophisticated web 2 scientific calculators support complex number arithmetic and even matrix operations.
-This allows you to perform calculations with imaginary numbers (e.g., electrical circuit analysis) and solve systems of linear equations or perform transformations with matrices, opening up a world of advanced mathematical applications.
+This allows users to perform calculations with imaginary numbers (e.g., electrical circuit analysis) and solve systems of linear equations or perform transformations with matrices, opening up a world of advanced mathematical applications.

 Unit Conversions and Physical Constants